tatjam/tatjam.github.io/dev/res/Mathematics/fourier1.md

 [^3]: Adapted from [leonbloy's post on Mathematics Stack Exchange](https://math.stackexchange.com/q/18744).

-Assuming that the maxima are located at the center of the Nyquist zones supposes a maximum error of around 0.5%, and thus for our application we may as well just assume that.
+Assuming that the maxima are located at the center of the Nyquist zones supposes a maximum error of around 0.5%, and thus for our application we may as well just assume that they are coincident.

 # Optimum sampling frequency